3v401/Others/Assembler_Project/README.md

 ### Test the implementation

-To test the implementation in Assembly comment out the corresponding C Function.
-For example in `Part1.c` file go to Line 630, comment out `calcIndexP1();` and comment `calcIndexP1_C();`.
-This will activate your Assembly implementation and comment the C implementation.
+To test the implementation in assembly comment the corresponding C subroutine call.
+For example, in `Part1.c`, go to Line 630, uncomment `calcIndexP1();` and comment `calcIndexP1_C();`.
+This will call the assembly implementation and not the C implementation.
 It should look something like this:

 ```
         //=======================================================